Alfresco/SearchServices/alfresco-search/doc/architecture/trackers/00001-content-tracker.md

 - enabled on Master(s)
 - disabled on Slaves

-The same is valid also in case the Master/Slave infrastructure is also using sharding: each Master Shard will have the Tracker Subsystem enabled, while it will be disabled in the related Slave Shards.
+The only exceptions to that rule are about:

+- The **MetadataTracker**: only if the search infrastructure uses dynamic sharding [2] the Metadata tracker is in charge to register the Solr instance (the Shard) to Alfresco so it will be included in the subsequent queries.
+The tracker itself, in this scenario, won't track anything.
+- The **ModelTracker**: each Solr instance pulls, by means of this tracker, the custom models from Alfresco, so it must be enabled in any case.

 ***